Argentines erupt in joy after epic World Cup final

 “I feel an immense happiness in my heart because this is the first World Cup I truly enjoy,” Hector Quinteros, a 34-year-old security guard, said as his eyes welled up with tears.
 “This always happens.
 They always make us suffer.”

+After 36 long years, Argentina finally won a World Cup title, erasing years of doubts and questions about whether a country known for having some of the world’s greatest soccer players could really perform on an international stage.
+The country won its first title in 1978, but lost finals in 1930, 1990 and 2014.

-At the end of the first half, many were gearing up to celebrate as Argentina led 2-0 and clearly dominated the match but that early happiness turned to anxiety as France caught up and ultimately led the teams to extra time and then penalties.
+At the end of the first half, many were gearing up to celebrate as Argentina led 2-0 and clearly dominated the match.

+But that early happiness turned to anxiety as France caught up, ultimately leaving the score at 3-3 before Argentina beat France 4-2 on penalties.

 For many, the agonizing feelings of the match made the victory all the sweeter.